The Dog Rescuers

 A total of six series and eight special episodes of the show were broadcast on Channel 5 from 8 October 2013 to 26 December 2019, the show moved to 5Select in 2019 with the first episode of the seventh series airing on 14 October 2019.

 The first season of the show was originally narrated by Russel Tovey.
 From the second season on Alan Davies, the English stand-up comedian, hosted the show.
-When Alan Davies took over, this is when the show became well-know as, "The Dog Rescuers with Alan Davies".

-Alan Davies describes the show as, "“It’s nice television,” says Alan, 48.
-“Yes, there are sad stories, but there are some funny ones, too.
-At the end of the show, we give viewers the opportunity to put themselves forward if they would be keen to rehome any dogs, so hopefully that will have a positive outcome, too.”

 The show takes place in different parts of the UK, helping dogs who were neglected, abused, or abandoned.
 Throughout the documentary the audience will see the insides of a vet clinic and their process they do in order to help the dogs.
 Some of the types of professionals the audiences see within the documentary are vets, animal control, police officers, and or RSPCA Inspectors.